 - Modified 26:18 milk replacer fed 2X at 4.0 percent of bodyweight

-Read the abstract from the February 2013 Journal of Dairy Science.
+Read the abstract of the February Journal of Dairy Science article.